Joseph Lewi

-Joseph Lewi (August 17, 1820, Radnitz (now Radnice) – December 19, 1897, Albany) was an American physician of Czech Jewish extraction.
+Joseph Lewi (August 17, 1820 – December 19, 1897) was an American physician of Czech Jewish extraction.

-He was one of the first Jewish professionals in Albany and the first Jewish physician in Albany.

 Biography

-Lewi was born in Radnice and educated at the universities of Prague and Vienna.
+Lewi was born on August 17, 1820, in Radnice and educated at the universities of Prague and Vienna.
 After graduating from the latter university (MD 1846), he was appointed assistant at the Vienna Lying-in Hospital.
-In 1847, he began to practise in Radnitz.
-Lewi's first patient was the daughter of Isaac Mayer Wise, who was to become the first rabbi in Albany and the most notable American Jewish leader of the 19th century.
+In 1847, he began to practice in Radnice.
+Lewi's first patient was the daughter of Isaac Mayer Wise, who was to become the first rabbi in Albany, New York, and the most notable American Jewish leader of the 19th century.